TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Salon
 *   Sephora Beauty

-Save on our quality brands, exclusively at JCPenneyselect styles$24.99 St. John's Bay sweaters$24.99 St. John's Bay jeans$27.99 a.n.a jeansSave on a.n.a topsUP TO 40% OFF Cool-weather styles built to lastselect styles
+Save on our quality brands, exclusively at JCPenneyselect styles40% OFF St. John's Bay sweaters &. tops$24.99 St. John's Bay jeans$27.99 a.n.a jeansSave on a.n.a topsUP TO 40% OFF Cool-weather styles built to lastselect styles

 *   Shop Men